Realizing Topological Quantum Walks on NISQ Digital Quantum Computer

-\textbf{Single-Particle Results.} In this section, we investigate the single-particle quantum walk within the framework of the off-diagonal Aubry-André-Harper (AAH) model with quasiperiodic modulation, characterized by the Hamiltonian defined in Eq.~\ref{eq:Ham}.
-We have studied quantum walk on a system with $L$ lattice sites, equivalent to "$L$" qubits, by considering three initial states, which are given by -
+In this section, we study the single-particle QW within the framework of the off-diagonal AAH model with periodic modulation, characterized by the Hamiltonian defined in Eq.~\ref{eq:Ham}.
+We have considered three initial states with $L$ lattice sites, which are given by -

 where the particle resides at the left edge,

 with the particle positioned at the right edge of the lattice and

 where the particle is situated in the bulk of the system and $\ket{vac}$ is the empty state.